mrparn/romdump/README.md

 * Being able to dump ROMs with arbitrary sizes;
 * Being able to easily change the file name of the dumped ROM;
 * Performance improvements.

+### Acknowledgements

+The Assembly part is compiled with [Glass](https://bitbucket.org/grauw/glass), a Z80 assembler written in Java created by [Laurens Holst](https://bitbucket.org/grauw/).
+Glass is not part of this project but it is included in the tools folder for convenience.
+It requires Java 8 to run.
+Thanks to Laurens Holst for this easy-to-use, intuitive tool.